 g: The acceleration by gravity (9.8 m/s2)

 There are two common ways to harness wave energy.
 One of them is called the Oscillating Water Column (OWC), which is normally placed on a coast.
-This method is classified as a terminator, wave energy devices that are oriented perpendicular to the direction of the wave.
+This method is classified as terminator (wave energy devices that are oriented perpendicular to the direction of the wave).
 The very first prototype was placed on a coast over in Scotland.
 It has two openings, one for water to come up the column and the other to pull air into the column and out (see figure 5.1).
 It uses a turbine that is powered by air being pressurized in the column and spinning the turbine by the wave.
 This method allows even the smallest of waves to generate energy.
 As soon as the wave hits this column, the water level rises in the column, pushing the air through the turbine and then dispensing the air through the back.

-There is another common kind of WEC (wave every converter device) method that can be viewed as a point absorber or an aquabuoy.
-The main purpose of these devices is to absorb the energy of the wave.
-It is constructed as a vertical tube, that floats on the coast, built in a way that the waves rush in and drives the buoyant disk connected to hose pumps, which then pressurizes the sea water inside.
-Then the pressurized water drives the built in turbine, converting it into electrical energy that is then transferred underneath the ocean surface to a central point (see figure 5.2).
-The only issue with aquabuoy is that it is quite expensive to produce, and they are spread in a wide area of the coast allowing no commercial use or no sail zone.
+There is another common kind of WEC (wave energy converter device) method that can be viewed as a point absorber or an aquabuoy.
+The main purpose of this device is to absorb the energy of the wave.
+It is constructed as a vertical tube, that floats on the coast, built in a way that the waves rush in and drive the buoyant disk connected to hose pumps, which then pressurizes the sea water inside.
+Then the pressurized water drives the built in turbine, converting it into electrical energy that is then transferred underneath the ocean surface to a central point (see figure 5.2). ("Energyland: Tidal Energy”) The only issue with aquabuoy is that it is quite expensive to produce, and they are spread in a wide area of the coast resulting into a no sail zone (boats and people aren’t allowed to be in near the coast where these devices are deployed).

-There are many disadvantages with Wave energy in today’s world, as it is expensive to generate WECs and they aren’t as efficient.
+There are many disadvantages with wave energy in today’s world, as it is expensive to generate WECs and they aren’t as efficient.
 The aquabuoy can only harness up to 10% of the total wave’s energy.
 Theoretically, if the wave’s energy were fully exploited, then it would be enough energy to supply 40% of the entire world’s population.
 However, more research as to be done in order to create more economical and efficient WECs in order to harness majority of the wave’s energy.

 Tidal energy and wave energy are the two types of inexhaustible and renewable energy that rely only on the 312 million trillion gallons of water on Earth.
 They contain a lot of potential, but due to very little investment from the government, technology isn’t as efficient.
 These two energies are completely green and emission-free.
 No harm could be done to the environment through the generation of these two energies.